majiru/ffs/README.md

 use of the server package to serve its files over HTTP and 9p.

 The fsutil package implements in-memory files that are compatible with the ffs.Writer and ffs.File interface.
-The os package's File is compatible with the ffs.File interface as well.
+The *os.File struct also implements both of these as well.

+## Filesystems
+* Diskfs: Serve arbitrary folder from the host OS.
+* Pastefs: A fileserver for saving and sharing text snippets.
+* MKVfs: Creates files and folders for exploring mkv file structure.
+* Domainfs: Mux's between sub filesystem based on http header, or folders over 9p.
+* Mediafs: Filesystem counterpart to [anidb2json](https://github.com/majiru/anidb2json).

-## Examples
+## Example
-The diskfs package serves file from an arbitrary root path.

-The domainfs package switches sub file systems based on the requested http host.
+`cmd/ffs/main.go` shows simple use of almost all filesystems, with limited command line configuration.

 ## Inspiration
 https://talks.golang.org/2012/10things.slide#8